Aske Hall: History

 Thomas Dundas, 2nd Earl of Zetland (1795-1873), made "substantial but essentially cosmetic" alterations to Aske Hall.
 "A faint Jacobean trim was added to the front, with a balcony on each of the wings and cresting above them and over the centre of the house."
 The latter bore the arms of the new master of Aske.
 "On the west front the Jacobean tower was remodelled, its square turrets being replaced by round ones, while the three bays immediately to its left may also have been replaced.
 The architect for the alterations was probably Ignatius Bonomi."
 Bonomi was probably also responsible for one of the west lodges, which is dated 1847.

-The estate then descended to Lawrence Dundas, 3rd Marquess of Zetland, who died in 1989 and was succeeded by Mark Dundas, 4th Marquess of Zetland, the current owner.
+The estate then descended to Lawrence Dundas, 3rd Marquess of Zetland, who died in 1989, who was succeeded by Mark Dundas, 4th Marquess of Zetland.
+The current owner is his son Robin Dundas, 5th Marquess of Zetland.

 Aske Hall appeared in scenes of the TV series The Fast Show.

 The house is a Grade I listed building.
 It is open to the public (for guided tours only) on a very limited number of days per year.